Last summer, financial planner Pete Matthew took to Twitter to ask a fascinating question:

 Real time updates on letters of authority, applications, underwriting etc. Hours saved in chasing for updates.

 I actually think you can do most things now, some better than others.
 The big win will be in making all the different bits talk to each other better for a more seamless process.
 I think we are into marginal improvements now, just doing things different or better, rather than anything that is genuinely new.
 Most things exist some are just not very good, yet!

 Dominic Thomas, Solomons IFA

-A MIFID2 cost widget that auto generates table or graph for any document.
-A tool that cross checks basic data between applications, such as an email address in back office / mailing / Outlook etc. A tool that takes the data from backoffice into CRM.
+A MIFID2 cost widget that auto generates a table or graph for any document.
+A tool that cross-checks basic data between applications, such as an email address in back office/mailing/Outlook etc. A tool that takes the data from backoffice into CRM.

 We also posed the question to some financial services product providers:

 There is a lack of standardisation in the format in which mortgages are processed and handled.
 It would be exponentially beneficial to have an online portal which standardises applications and allows them to all be submitted in a digital format.

 Then being able to track applicants would save time, money and allow financial advisers to focus more on the core elements of a deal, putting lender turnaround times on a more level playing field.

 Richard Hayes, CEO of Mojo Mortgages